 Find out about horse riding opportunities in Jordan by downloading our free Equestrian Adventuresses “Riding in Every Country” Catalog.
 Next to Jordan, you will find Horse Riding Adventures in more than 400 stables located in over 180 countries.

 Tamar is a true Adventuress and has many more stories and tips to share.
-Listen into our podcast episode with Tamar to hear, of course, about Jordan.
+Listen into our podcast episode with Tamar to hear, of course, about walking the Jordan Trail with a donkey.
 But also learn about her adventures in Mongolia and an upcoming journey to the Mongolian reindeer tribes.

 Additionally, if you would like Tamar to organize or guide an adventurous journey like this for you, contact her on: www.tamarvalkenier.com